sbd99/football-match-outcome-probability/README.md

 This project implements a probabilistic football match outcome model that estimates:

--expected goals for each team
+- expected goals for each team

--the probability of a home win, draw, or away win
+- the probability of a home win, draw, or away win

 The focus of the project is not maximising accuracy, but building a clean, defensible prediction pipeline using only pre-match information, with careful handling of time dependence and uncertainty.